Richard-Burd/react-redux-portfolio-project/README.md

 ## Next Sprint

-1.) clean up the Action & reducer & make sure the DELETE function only does what it needs to
-    and doesn't contain un-necessary code
+1.) either pass props to child components or make sure the page refetches any props needed.

 2.) make the BasicForm such that when you see it, it's values are already filled in with
     the existing parameter information.